 There are not many 5-person options (very limits 5-person units in James Street Properties) so make sure you have a back-up plan.
 Make sure that plan includes everyone (i.e. how will the group divide if all 5-person units are taken by the time the person with the lowest lottery number selects).

-Prices for the fall semester have not been set, but you can see the current prices by clicking here.
-This chart will be updated with the prices for the fall semester when they are set.
+Prices for College Row can be obtained by contacting the property manager at email@example.com.
+Other prices for the fall semester for 520 N. Charlotte have not been set, but you can see the current semester prices by clicking here.
+This chart will be updated with the prices for the fall semester when they are finalized.

 You have a few options.
 First, you can be pulled into a College Hill apartment by someone with a more favorable lottery number or by someone who is currently living in College Hill and is renewing their lease.
 Second, you can participate in the online room selection process and choose a College Hill apartment if one is available when it is time for you to choose (or be pulled in to one by someone in your group when he/she chooses).
 Finally, if none are available when it is time for you to choose, you can put your name on the wait list for College Hill.
 If you do that I recommend that you also choose housing from what is available.
 Students on the wait list will be placed in openings as they become available in lottery number order.